bootcamp-36-NET/JSON-Web-Token_CahyaJulian/README.md

 # JSON-Web-Token
-JWT &amp; page error 404 ; etc
+JWT &amp; page error 404, etc;
 - added CRUD with jwt in department table
 - added moment.js
 - added division

-- Request on Wednesday : 1.
-After login redirect into profile page
+- Request on Wednesday :
+1. After login redirect into profile page
 2. Only admin who can access department and division pages
 3. After delete a data, do not show the value in the table

-- Request on Thrusday : 1.
-Added Employee
+- Request on Thrusday :
+1. Added Employee
 2. Added profile / role.
 If the role's admin, can show the entire website (include : can show employee list + delete function).
 If sales, only profile employee.
 3. Admin and others have different profile page.
-4. On progrees:
+4. Added :
 ~ donut chart,
 ~ bar chart (using chart.js)

+- Request on Friday:
+1. changed department column into select option
+2. created pdf and excel from division page